crystal-lang/rfcs/0002-execution-contexts.md

 Said differently: an execution context groups fibers together.
 Instead of associating a fiber to a specific thread, we'd now associate a fiber to an execution context, abstracting which thread(s) they actually run on.

-When spawning a fiber, the fiber will by default be enqueued into the current execution context, the one running the current fiber.
-Child fibers will thus execute in the same execution context as their parent (unless told otherwise).
+When spawning a fiber, the fiber would by default be enqueued into the current execution context, the one running the current fiber.
+Child fibers will then execute in the same execution context as their parent (unless told otherwise).

 Once spawned a fiber shouldn’t _move_ to another execution context.
-For example on re-enqueue the fiber must be resumed into it’s execution context (e.g. context B enqueues waiting sender from context A).
-That being said, we could allow to _send_ a fiber to another context.
+For example on re-enqueue the fiber must be resumed into it’s execution context: context B enqueues waiting sender from context A. That being said, we could allow to _send_ a fiber to another context.

 ## Kinds of execution contexts

-These are the contexts that Crystal could implement.
+The following are the potential contexts that Crystal could implement in stdlib.

 **Single Threaded Context**: fibers will never run in parallel, they can use simpler and faster synchronization primitives internally (no atomics, no thread safety) and still communicate with other contexts with the default thread-safe primitives; the drawback is that a blocking fiber will block the thread and all the other fibers.

 **Multi Threaded Context**: fibers will run in parallel and may be resumed by any thread, the number of schedulers and threads can grow or shrink, schedulers may move to another thread (M:N schedulers:threads) and steal fibers from each others; the advantage is that fibers that can run should be able to run, as long as a thread is available (i.e. no more starving threads) and we can be shrink the number of schedulers;

-**Isolated Context**: only one fiber is allowed to run on a dedicated thread (e.g. `Gtk.main` or game loop), thus disabling concurrency on that thread; an issue is what happens if the fiber tries to spawn? or tries to communicate with other contexts? an advantage is that the fiber can own a thread (without blocking other fibers).
+**Isolated Context**: only one fiber is allowed to run on a dedicated thread (e.g. `Gtk.main` or game loop), thus disabling concurrency on that thread; an issue is what happens if the fiber tries to spawn (raise? forward to default context?), triggers the event-loop (IO, timers), or tries to communicate with other contexts?
+An advantage is that the fiber can own a thread, without blocking other fibers.

 Precisions: